ohata-toast/Network-VPC/en/console-guide.md

 ### Attach Routing table
 'Explicitly' attach the selected subnet to the selected routing table.

-When you create a subnet, it is 'implicitly' attached to the VPC's default routing table, which you can 'explicitly' attach to the default routing table or to another routing table using the Connect Routing Table feature.
+When you create a subnet, it is 'implicitly' attached to the VPC's default routing table, which you can 'explicitly' attach to the default routing table or to another routing table using the Attach Routing Table feature.

 ### Detach Routing Table
 If the subnet and routing table are 'explicitly' attached, detach them.